ctrl-z-9000-times/nmodl_mem_saver/README.md

 * Inline all functions and procedures
 * Convert assigned variables into local variables

-These optimizations can improve run-time performance and memory usage by as much as 15%.
+These optimizations can improve run-time performance and memory usage by between 5% and 15%.

 ## Installation